Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/introduction.md

 ---

-For questions or support, please contact your PCGL administrator or data coordinator.
+For questions or support, please create a ticket via email: helpdesk@genomelibrary.ca